Cesamet Side Effects

 Generic name: nabilone

 Note: This document contains side effect information about nabilone.
-Some of the dosage forms listed on this page may not apply to the brand name Cesamet.
+Some dosage forms listed on this page may not apply to the brand name Cesamet.

 Common side effects of Cesamet include: ataxia, drowsiness, euphoria, vertigo, lack of concentration, and xerostomia.
 Other side effects include: dysphoria, and headache.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Side effects include: